DongzeHE/scpca-docs/docs/getting_started.md

 ```

 <!-- TODO: this instead? -->
-Additional information about `CellAssign` annotation results are also available from the `SingleCellExperiment`'s metadata, as described in the {ref}`experiment metadata table<sce_file_contents:SingleCellExperiment experiment metadata>`.
+Additional information about `CellAssign` annotation results is also available from the `SingleCellExperiment`'s metadata, as described in the {ref}`experiment metadata table<sce_file_contents:SingleCellExperiment experiment metadata>`.

 ## What if I want to use Seurat?